MicrosoftDocs/visualstudio-docs/docs/ide/visual-csharp-intellisense.md

 > [!NOTE]
 > The completion list does not display all extension methods for <xref:System.String> objects.

 Extension methods use a different icon than instance methods.
-For a listing of list icons, see [Class view and Object Browser icons](../ide/class-view-and-object-browser-icons.md).
+For a listing of list icons, see [Class View and Object Browser icons](../ide/class-view-and-object-browser-icons.md).
 When an instance method and extension method with the same name are both in scope, the completion list displays the extension method icon.

 ## Filtered completion lists